khslmr/covid-county-corr/README.md

 ## COVID-19 County Correlations

-A casual project that searches for a relation between COVID-19 statistics (cases and deaths) and a wide array of county demographic, political, and climate data.
+A casual data fusion and analysis project that searches for a relation between COVID-19 statistics (cases and deaths) and a wide array of county demographic, political, and climate data.

 *Disclaimer: I am not an expert in epidemiology and you should not interpret any analysis here as medical advice!*